Noncommutative maximal ergodic inequalities associated with doubling conditions: Preliminaries

 Note that the above condition is a reformulation of the asymptotic invariance \eqref{eq:asymp inv} for the general setting.
-It is known that $(F_{i})_{i\in I}$ is a Følner net if for all compact measurable subsets $K\subset G$,
+It is known that $(F_{i})_{i\in I}$ is a F{\o}lner net if for all compact measurable subsets $K\subset G$,